 How we rebuild and transform lives

-Around the globe, people experience poverty in many ways – from poor health to food insecurity and lack of education to inadequate living standards, income deprivation, disempowerment and threat of violence.
+Around the globe, poverty, exclusion and crisis marginalise people - from poor health to food insecurity and lack of education to inadequate living standards, income deprivation, disempowerment and threat of violence.

 For this reason, the solutions can only be found in a multi-dimensional approach to change.

-At Dorcas, we work directly with vulnerable individuals, the communities around them and wider societal structures to ensure our programmes are relevant and have a lasting impact.
+At Dorcas, we work directly with vulnerable individuals, the communities around them and wider societal structures to ensure our programmes are relevant and have sustainable change.

 Our Theory of Change in 2 minutes